BLCM/BLCMods/Borderlands 2 mods/Astor/ReadMe.md

 - __*Jakobs Brand Tweaks by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Jakobs Brand Tweaks v1.4*.

+- __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Revolvers*.

-- __*Tediore Brand Overhaul by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overhaul V1.35*.
+- __*Revolvers by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overhaul V1.35*.

-- __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000' Tough Assault Rifles*.
+- __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Tough Assault Rifles*.

 * * * * *